Fujian Normal University: International student life

 Most of the international students come from neighbouring Asian countries, including Philippines, Indonesia, Malaysia, Vietnam, Japan, and Korea.

 The International Students College is near many shopping areas including Student Street (学生街), Baolong Mall (宝龙城市广场), Taijiang (台江), and Dongbai Yuan Hong (东百元洪).

 Faculty

-FNU attaches the greatest importance to recruiting talented researchers and distinguished scholars for its teaching staff.
-Maintaining a high-quality, properly tiered, and professionally dedicated faculty has been its top priority.
 It has a 2,600-strong teaching and auxiliary staff.

 Its faculty counts more than 700 full and associate professors, among whom two have been elected members of the Eurasian Academy of Sciences, seven have received the honorific title of "Young and Middle-aged Experts with Distinguished Services," two are members of the subject-specific advisory groups under the State Council Commission for Regulating Academic Degrees, six are "Professors Extraordinaire" or "Minjiang Scholars", one has been honored as "China’s Distinguished Teacher", six as "Fujian’s Distinguished Teachers," and 22 as "Fujian’s Distinguished Experts", to mention a fraction of the honors and recognitions won by FNU scholars.